MCLR: Improving Conditional Modeling via Inter-Class Likelihood-Ratio Maximization and Unifying Classifier-Free Guidance with Alignment Objectives: Method

 where $h^+(\mb x|\mb c):=\max\bigl\{h(\mb x|\mb c),0\bigl\}$, such that the negative part of $h(\mb x|\mb c)$ is truncated to zero and then normalized to form a valid distribution.
-Note that~\eqref{main text optimal solution under MCLR} and~\eqref{optimal MCLR solution in the limit} can be interpreted as the "sum-of-difference" distribution: MCLR reshapes $p(\mb x|\mb c)$ by adding to it the difference between $p(\mb x|\mb c)$ and $p(\mb x)$, such that the regions where $p(\mb x|\mb c)>p(\mb x)$ (i.e., samples with strong class-specific features) are amplified, and the regions where $p(\mb x|\mb c)<p(\mb x)$ (i.e., ambiguous samples lying near class boundaries) are suppressed.
+One can interpret~\eqref{main text optimal solution under MCLR} and~\eqref{optimal MCLR solution in the limit} as the "sum-of-difference" distribution: MCLR reshapes $p(\mb x|\mb c)$ by adding to it the difference between $p(\mb x|\mb c)$ and $p(\mb x)$, such that the regions where $p(\mb x|\mb c)>p(\mb x)$ (i.e., samples with strong class-specific features) are amplified, and the regions where $p(\mb x|\mb c)<p(\mb x)$ (i.e., ambiguous samples lying near class boundaries) are suppressed.